Sustaining Fairness via Incremental Learning: Evaluation

 \subsection{Baselines}

 We compare {\X} with the following systems:

 $\bullet$ \textbf{Incremental Learning systems}.
-We report the performance of the {following} incremental systems: (a) {LwF} \citep{li2017learning} {is} a dynamic architecture with shared and task specific parameters, with new parameters being added incrementally for new tasks.
+We report the performance of the {following} incremental systems: (a) {LwF} \citep{li2017learning} {is} a dynamic architecture with shared and task specific parameters, with additional parameters being incorporated incrementally for new tasks.
 LwF uses a knowledge distillation loss along with the current task loss to prevent catastrophic forgetting; (b) {Adversarial LwF} -- we introduced an adversarial head in LwF for fair incremental learning that tries to remove protected attribute information via gradient reversal; (c) {iCaRL} \citep{rebuffi2017icarl} is an exemplar-based approach that uses a knowledge distillation loss to learn representations. iCaRL uses a nearest class mean classifier for performing prediction.

 $\bullet$ \textbf{Joint learning systems}.
 We report the performance of the following joint learning systems, where the system has access to the entire dataset in a single training stage: (a) AdS \citep{basu-roy-chowdhury-etal-2021-adversarial} is an adversarial debiasing framework that maximizes the entropy of discriminator output. (b) FaRM \citep{chowdhury2022learning} is a state-of-the-art system for both constrained and unconstrained debiasing, which performs debiasing by controlling the rate-distortion function of representations; (c) {\X} ({joint}).
-We report the performance of our framework when trained on the entire dataset at once.
+We report the performance of our framework when trained on full data.